 Fortunately baby proofing the car is relatively simple.
-Lets jump right in and look at the steps you need to take to get your car to a baby safe state.
+Let us jump right in and look at the steps you need to take to get your car to a baby-safe state.

 Strap up your baby

-Studies have proven that children who do not travel in a car seat are up to for times more likely to suffer from a serious injury in a car crash, even from a low speed collision.
+Studies have proven that children who do not travel in a car seat are up to four times more likely to suffer from a serious injury in a car crash, even from a low-speed collision.

 Remember, only buy a used car seat if you are 100% confident of its history.
 Avoid used car seats from the thrift store or when buying online.
 Like a bicycle helmet, a car seer must be replaced if it has been in an accident.

-The following travel seat is highly rated among many parents.
+The following travel seat is highly rated by many parents.

 - Advanced protection.